 Many teachers who are using restorative practices in their classrooms love the ease of would you rather questions.
-It can give your shy talkers a moment of bravery.
+This Thanksgiving edition can give your shy talkers a moment of bravery.
 Especially if you’re using restorative circles to maintain relationships (rather than repair them), would you rather questions can be a gentle introduction.

 What is the point of Would You Rather games?

 Would you rather games are meant to be an icebreaker or conversation starter.
+They can make for really fun dinner conversations, too.
 The right question (or series of questions) can ease an awkward group gathering for kids, create a laugh that interrupts a boring presentation, or offer a brain break for tuckered out students.

 Would you rather questions are popular because they work well for people of all ages, depending on the question asked.